dankamongmen/notcurses/README.md

 // error to supply 'timescale' less than or equal to 0. int ncvisual_stream(struct notcurses* nc, struct ncvisual* ncv, int* averr,
                     float timescale, streamcb streamer, void* curry);

-// Return the plane to which this ncvisual is bound. struct ncplane* ncvisual_plane(struct ncvisual* ncv);
 ```

 ### Panelreels